BigweldIndustries/BigBot/README.md

-# Super damn important:
-# This version is probably outdated, look at the release name!
+# This version is just a py file and there isn't an exe release

 # BigBot
 BigBot is a discord selfbot made using python.
 It can send invisible pings, autoclaim nitro, send yt videos just from titles and more.
 Can be set up with no experience nearly instantly